F5Networks/k8s-bigip-ctlr/docs/README.rst

 .. seealso::

-   See `Manage pools without virtual servers </containers/latest/kubernetes/kctlr-manage-bigip-objects.html#manage-pools-without-virtual-servers>`_ for more information.
+   See `Pools without virtual servers`_ for more information.

 .. _iapp f5 resource: